On Multi-objective Policy Optimization as a Tool for Reinforcement Learning: Case Studies in Offline RL and Finetuning: Experiments

 From D4RL, we evaluate on the six Ant Maze tasks and three Franka Kitchen tasks.
-We only evaluate the DiME multi variants, since they perform well on the Control Suite tasks.
-On the D4RL tasks, LS and DiME perform on par, and both outperform current state-of-the-art approaches (\tableref{tab:offlinerl}, below).
+We only evaluate the DiME multi variants, with one random seed, since they perform best on the Control Suite tasks and have low variance.
+LS and DiME perform on par, and both outperform state-of-the-art approaches.

-\tableref{tab:offlinerl} also includes numbers from prior work (left side).
-These are given for reference but are not directly comparable; due to differences in network architectures and the fact that LS and DiME use different temperatures per task (chosen via a grid-search).
-But as can be seen, our LS outperforms these references and thus serves as a strictly improved baseline---and when compared to reference CRR results, this highlights the importance of selecting an appropriate temperature.